MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/retail-implementation-testing-performance.md

 Some of the reasons for bottlenecks may include:

 - Resource intensive calculations in Finance and Operations, such as statement posting, change calculations for channel data sync, warehousing operations with large product assortment, MRP runs, etc.
-- The Dynamics 365 for Finance and Operations database.
-- Retail business logic for multiple terminals or stores running on a few Retail Servers (either in the cloud or in a scale unit).
+- Complex retail business logic for multiple terminals or stores running on a few Retail Servers (either in the cloud or in a scale unit).
 - Integrated third-party systems (integrated either from Finance and Operations or Retail Server).
 - Realtime transaction services frequently called from Retail Server.